Outstanding Hindu shrines and other monument around the world

 - Angkor Wat – Cambodia, Siem Reap.
 Considered to be the single largest religious complex in the world, built in the ancient capital of Khmers in the early 12th century.
 Considered to be one of greatest achievements of humankind in architecture.
 Initially built as a Hindu monument, later converted into Buddhist temple complex.

 - Mother Temple of Besakih – Indonesia, Bali.
-One of the most important Hindu temples in Bali, founded in the 14th (?) century.
+One of the most important Hindu shrines in Bali, founded in the 14th (?) century.
 Consists of 22 beautiful temples.

 Described Hindu shrines